galtech/crm/README.md

 Software development is a constant learning experience and I must inform you that no updates have been made to this application in a few years because I now build applications using frameworks such as CakePHP.

-I may revisit and rebuild/update this application from the in the future.
+I may revisit and rebuild/update this application in the future.
 In the meantime, I have released the existing code in case anyone is looking for a basic CRM system for a small team or organisation.